pkerpedjiev/emptypipes/_posts/2014-12-08-gene-popularity.md

  regulatory enzyme which is involved in the control of blood pressure.
 [Estrogen receptor 1 (ESR1)](http://en.wikipedia.org/wiki/Estrogen_receptor_alpha)
-is a transcription factor which responds to the hormone estrogen, leading to a variety of downstream effcts.
+is a transcription factor which responds to the hormone estrogen, leading to a variety of downstream effects.

  7. **Other** - The gene [w
  (white)](http://en.wikipedia.org/wiki/White_%28mutation%29), is popular